BatoolBtoush/data-structures-and-algorithms/linked-list-zip/README.md

 # Challenge Summary

-You're asked to write a zip_lists method inside the LinkedList class, that takes two arguments of two linked lists and the aim is to zip them or merge them together.
+You're asked to write a zip_lists function that takes two arguments of two linked lists and the aim is to zip them or merge them together.
 While returning the resulting zipped list.

 **input**: linked list 1, linked list 2